KoalicjaOtwartyKrakow/KoalicjaOtwartyKrakow/requirements/0001-initial-revision.md

    - Priority - when accommodation is required
    - How many - How many people are in the group.
 This should be split into Total, Men, Women, and Children count.
    - How long - for how long a stay is required.
 Row order of magnitude.
-   - Remarks - The field SHALL include both icons representing *Food Allergies*, *Meat-free diet*, *Gluten-free diet*, *Lactose-free diet* as well as free-form notes from the *Guest*.
+   - Remarks - The field SHALL include both icons representing *Food Allergies*, *Meat-free diet*, *Gluten-free diet*, *Lactose-free diet* and free-form notes from the *Guest*.

 If not specified otherwise, System SHALL by default return the list of *Guests* sorted by *Priority Status*, and *Priority Date*.
 If not specified otherwise, System SHALL use following order while sorting by *Priority Status*:
    - At Radziwiłłowska 3